 - Occupational Safety and Health Administration (OSHA)

-- OSHA Deepwater Horizon Oil Spill Factsheet
+- OSHA Activities During the Deepwater Horizon Oil Spill: Information and Resources

 - OSHA Letter (1993) Regarding Training Requirements for Emergency and Post-Emergency response to Marine-based Oil Spills

 - The Application of HAZWOPER to Worksite Response and Cleanup Activities